BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_1_Introducing_Bitcoin.md

 Bitcoin is a programmatic system that allows for the transfer of the bitcoin currency.
 It is enabled by a decentralized, peer-to-peer system of nodes, which include full nodes, wallets, and miners.
 Working together, they ensure that bitcoin transactions are fast and non-repudiable.
 Thanks to the decentralized nature of the system, these transactions are also censor-resistant and can provide other advantages such as pseudonymity and non-correlation if used well.

-Obviously, Bitcoin is the heart of this book, but it's also the originator of many other systems, including blockchains and Lightning, which are both detailed in this tutorial, and many other cryptocurrencies such as Ethereum and Litecoins, which are not.
+Obviously, Bitcoin is the heart of this book, but it's also the originator of many other systems, including blockchains and Lightning, which are both detailed in this tutorial, and many other cryptocurrencies such as Ethereum and Litecoin, which are not.

 **_How Are Coins Transferred?_** Bitcoin currency isn't physical coins.
 Instead it's an endless series of ownership reassignments.
 When one person sends coins to another, that transfer is stored as a transaction.
 It's the transaction that actually records the ownership of the money, not any token local to the owner's wallet or their machine.